bojle/bojle.github.io/content/newton_raphson_division.md

 Date: 2025-10-04
 Tags: cs

-Many devices, especially embedded devices (micro-controllers and the like) do not come with an [FPU](https://en.wikipedia.org/wiki/Floating-point_unit) and circuitry required for carrying out integer division.
+Many devices, especially embedded (micro-controllers and the like) do not come with an [FPU](https://en.wikipedia.org/wiki/Floating-point_unit) and the circuitry required for carrying out integer division.
 In such a case, one looks towards methods of approximating the results of division and storing them in [Fixed Point](https://en.wikipedia.org/wiki/Fixed-point_arithmetic) format.